How To Apply 10 New Piano Chords To Autumn Leaves

 2. The right usually plays 1-2 tensions or extensions of the chord.
 (If you need more info on this check out this jazz extension lesson)

 3. The only chord that I don’t follow this “rule of thumb” on is the Amin7(b5) chord.
 I actually play a root in this chord.
 I play an A diminished triad in my left hand and the minor 7th and natural 9 in my right hand.
 Bill Evans use this chord voicing quite often.
+Familiarize yourself with minor chord scale theory here.

 4. As I mentioned earlier I’m using the Charleston Rhythm in the recording.
 You’ll want to learn this rhythm.
-Additionally, I highly recommend you at your own rhythms to the chords.
+Additionally, I highly recommend you add your own rhythms to the chords.
 I kept them simple here for the sake of demonstration 🙂

 6. For a much more in depth and advanced study of these rootless chords I recommend you watch this rootless 2 handed jazz chords lesson.
-I teach alot more interesting rhythms, chord substitutions, and all kinds of other cool stuff.
+I teach a lot more interesting rhythms, chord substitutions, and all kinds of other cool stuff.

 One Last Reminder: If you know any jazz musicians who would benefit from this article or any article on the site feel free to share it with them 🙂